 While new students may not yet have the knowledge or experience to answer all of these questions, thinking about these issues will help you choose the best career path for you.

 The resources listed in this section will provide you with more information about the various careers in the helping field.
 A good place to start is with the booklet created by the Bureau of Labor Statistics entitled, Helping Those in Need: Human Service Workers.
 This document provides an excellent overview of the various career opportunities within the helping field as well as information about the job and salary outlook for human service workers.
-Another good starting place is this article from the Washington Post: Careers in the Health and Helping Professions
+Another good starting place is this article: A List of Helping Professions: Big Hearts, Big Opportunities

 What jobs are available?